-LEVEL OF UNCERTAINTY ІМРАСТ Low The growth strategy provides for a consistent supply of sections to match demand across the Tasman District.
+LEVEL OF UNCERTAINTY IMPACT Low The growth strategy provides for a consistent supply of sections to match demand across the Tasman District.
 Council reassesses the growth rates and whether projects need to be brought forward or delayed as part of each year's Annual Plan or Long Term Plan process.
 Low Demographic projections and the ageing of the population is well defined and likely to be similar to that forecast by Statistics New Zealand.
 Council has taken projected demographic changes into consideration as part of the development of this Plan, for example increased demand for community services such as libraries.

-ASSUMPTION DESCRIPTION OF RISK POPULATION CHANGE AND GROWTH ASSUMPTIONS (COI NT.)
-Affordability: As noted in the Ageing Population section residents is expected to increase over the next 20 year longer in employment will be less able to fund increasinfrastructure.
-That the ability of the community to afford rates increases will be lower or higher than anticipated.
-Development contributions: Full assumptions on devare included within the draft Development Contribut policy are available on Council's website.
-Council exp development contributions over the next 10 years. ions Policy - cop ies of this That developme a slower or faste forecast.
-This co the District or in settlements. er rate than uld be across Reserve Financial Contributions (RFCs): That Council v 2015/2016 from financial contributions, rising to \$2.1 That developme a slower or faste forecast.
-This co the District or in settlements. er rate than uld be across Vested Assets: That Council will receive \$2.96 million or rising to \$3.634 million in 2024/2025.
-Vested Assets a roads, sewers and water mains, paid for by developer completion of the subdivision. sets such as That vested assets vary from budget.
-FINANCIAL ASSUMPTIONS Inflation/Price changes: In preparing the Consultation Document Council has in the table below.
-Council has generally used the figures provided by Bt Limited (BERL).
-Variable annual rates have been applimodel.
-We have used a cost weighted averaging exert for all costs.
-The inflation cost estimated by BERL for streflect Council's expected future costs.
-That inflation is than planned. higher or lower Jun-16 Jun-17 Jun-18 Jun-19 Income 2.30% 2.90% 3.00% 3.10% Salaries 1.20% 2.00% 2.10% 3.20% Maintenance 2.40% 2.30% 2.50% 2.60% Other Operating Expenses 2.30% 2.50% 2.60% 2.70% Energy 3.50% 3.80% 3.90% 4.10% Capital 2.30% 2.60% 2.60% 2.70% Interest rates: In preparing the Consultation Docume Higher interest increase costs for Lower interest r decrease costs. or Council.
+ASSUMPTION DESCRIPTION OF RISK POPULATION CHANGE AND GROWTH ASSUMPTIONS (CONT.) residents is expected to increase over the next 20 ye Affordability: As noted in the Ageing Population section the medium age of residents is expected to increase over the next 20 years.
+Older residents who are no onger in employment will be less able to fund increases in rates for new services/ nfrastructure.
+Development contributions: Full assumptions on de are included within the draft Development Contribu policy are available on Council's website.
+Council ex development contributions over the next 10 years. a slower or fa could be across Reserve Financial Contributions (RFCs): That Council 2015/2016 from financial contributions, rising to \$2. a slower or fa could be across Vested Assets: That Council will receive \$2.96 millior rising to \$3.634 million in 2024/2025.
+Vested Assets roads, sewers and water mains, paid for by develope completion of the subdivision. are engineering a ssets such as That vested a budget. ssets vary from FINANCIAL ASSUMPTIONS Inflation/Price changes: In preparing the Consultation Document Council ha in the table below.
+Council has generally used the figures provided by I Limited (BERL).
+Variable annual rates have been app model.
+We have used a cost weighted averaging exe for all costs.
+The inflation cost estimated by BERL for reflect Council's expected future costs.
+That inflation than planned is higher or lower I. Jun-16 Jun-17 Jun-18 Jun-19 Income 2.30% 2.90% 3.00% 3.10% Salaries 1.20% 2.00% 2.10% 3.20% Maintenance 2.40% 2.30% 2.50% 2.60% Other Operating Expenses 2.30% 2.50% 2.60% 2.70% Energy 3.50% 3.80% 3.90% 4.10% Capital 2.30% 2.60% 2.60% 2.70% Interest rates: In preparing the Consultation Docum Higher intere st rates will

+Higher interest rates will increase costs for Council.
+Lower interest rates will decrease costs.